 Secure end caps onto one end of each PVC tube.
 Mix the concrete according to directions, and pour into the PVC pipes.

-In addition to hanging the weights from the top corners of your tent, you can also secure them to the legs with some white velcro wrapped around the pipe and the leg to prevent the weights from swinging around.
+After you pour the mixed concrete in the pipe, and before it sets, insert a ring bolt into each weight, which will allow you to hang the weights if you like.
+You can also secure the weights to the legs of your tent with some white velcro wrapped around the pipe and the leg to prevent the weights from swinging around.

 Large buckets are less attractive than white PVC pipe, but they are a simple and inexpensive solution.

 Some craft show vendors simply fill large buckets with sand or water and suspend those buckets from the corners of their craft tents or secure them to the base of the tent legs.